-How To Plan For the Future With Student Loan Debt As A Mental Health Professionals
+How to Plan for the Future With Student Loan Debt as a Mental Health Professional

 Whether you take out private student loans or federal student loans to pay for your education in the mental health field, you’ll need to consider how you will eventually repay those loans.
 It can also be challenging to navigate career opportunities when you know that you have student loans to repay.
 The good news: You’re not alone.
 And there is no one right path to pay back student loan debt.

 It can be helpful to talk to graduates and see how they paid off student loans.
 One big crossroads can be whether to take a higher paying job in the private sector or work in a nonprofit role that could give you an avenue toward loan forgiveness through a program like the Public Service Loan Forgiveness Program (PSLF).
-Another option to manage repayment is to use income-driven repayment plan, like the new Saving on a Valuable Education, or SAVE, Plan (which will replace the existing Revised Pay As You Earn, or REPAYE, Plan).
+Another option to manage repayment is to use an income-driven repayment plan, like the new Saving on a Valuable Education, or SAVE, Plan (which will replace the existing Revised Pay As You Earn, or REPAYE, Plan).